 According to research carried out by the Centre for Training and Consultancy, a Georgia-based research NGO, ‘77% of pupils surveyed in Georgia say that when they go to school they sometimes (42%) or always (35%) experience a feeling of hunger.’

-‘Khma’ was founded roughly six months ago, as a ‘movement’ concerned with addressing ‘class issues’, including labour rights, poverty, housing, and accessibility and affordability of medicine.
+Khma was founded roughly six months ago to address class issues, including labour rights, poverty, housing, and accessibility and affordability of medicine.

 According to Verulashvili, Khma began working on the free meals in school campaign this past Spring, despite it only going public four days ago.
 According to estimates made by Khma, it would cost ₾71 million ($23 million) per year to pay for free meals for pupils around Georgia.

 Upon launch, many Georgian Facebook users praised the initiative.

 ‘A lot of parents would be relieved.
 An exceptionally good undertaking’, wrote Paciko Gabedava, Facebook user, noting that free breakfast for students is common in many countries around the world.
 Another user, Emma Gabedava wrote that she supports the campaign because ‘children should never be hungry anywhere!’.

 Support for the campaign has gone beyond social media users, however.

 Ana Arganashvili, Executive Director of the Partnership for Human Rights, a Georgia-based human rights watchdog. told OC Media that, in her opinion, it is ‘a very important initiative’ that must be carried out to completion ‘without stumbling’.

 The demand has also been adopted by Nika Melia, one of the main competitors in the Tbilisi Mayoral race and the chair of UNM — the largest opposition party in Georgia.